Guilhermeslucas/Azure-AI-API-Experiment/README.md

 In order to make this whole project works, I'm using two API's that are part of the Azure [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
 The first one is the [Vision API](https://azure.microsoft.com/pt-br/services/cognitive-services/computer-vision/#text).
 This is the one to use the OCR methods to extract the text from the image.
 The other one, is [Translator API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).
-This is used for translate the text Vision aPI extracted for us.
+This is used for translate the text Vision API extracted for us.

 ### Deployment

+As mentioned before, the deployment was made using several services of [Microsoft Azure](https://azure.microsoft.com/en-us/).
+Besides, I'm using Docker Containers for making deploys smaller and easier.
+The images I used are listed below:

+- [Front End](https://hub.docker.com/r/guilhermeslucas/nginx-angular/) - Alpine image with the Angular app and  [Nginx](https://www.nginx.com/) for serving the application.
+- [Back end](https://hub.docker.com/r/guilhermeslucas/rts-backend/) - Python base image with flask for the server and communication with API's.

 ## Running